s00500/ESPUI/README.md

 <br><br>
 Alternativly you may use the extended callback funtion which provides three parameters to the callback function `myCallback(Control *sender, int eventname, void * UserParameter)`.
 The `UserParameter` is provided as part of the `ESPUI.addControl` method set and allows the user to define contextual information that is to be presented to the callback function in an unmodified form.
 <br><br>
+It also possible to use a lambda function in the callback parameter.
+It also allows the user to define, in a more C++ way, contextual information in any form.
+This is shown by the [completeLambda](examples/completeLambda/completeLambda.ino) example.
+<br><br>
-The below example creates a button and defines a lambda function to implicitly create an `ExtendedCallback` which then invokes a more specialized button callback handler.
-The example uses the `UserParameter` to hold the `this` pointer to an object instance, providing a mechanism for sending the event to a specific object without the need for a switch / map / lookup translation of the Sender Id to an object reference.
+The below example creates a button and defines a lambda function to invoke a more specialized button callback handler:
 ```
 void YourClassName::setup()
 {